cue-lang/cuelang.org/hugo/content/en/docs/reference/command/cue-help-import/index.md

 the following modes:

    Mode       Extensions
-   json       Look for JSON files (.json, .jsonl, .ldjson). yaml       Look for YAML files (.yaml .yml). text       Look for text files (.txt). binary     Look for files with extensions specified by --ext
+   json       Look for JSON files (.json .jsonl .ndjson). yaml       Look for YAML files (.yaml .yml). toml       Look for TOML files (.toml). text       Look for text files (.txt). binary     Look for files with extensions specified by --ext
               and interpret them as binary.